christian-vigh-phpclasses/PdfToText/README.md

 This value is basically used when computing text positions and string lengths with the PDFOPT_BASIC_LAYOUT option : the computed string length is shorter than its actual length (because of extra spacing determined by character kerning in the font data, among other details).

 To determine whether two consecutive blocks of text on the same should be separated by a space, the class will empirically add this extra percentage to the computed string length.
-The default value is 5%.
+The default value is -5 (percent).

 ### Filename ###